 In 2003 Pauleen published her family history “Grassroots Queenslanders: the Kunkel family” which won two prizes.
 She is passionate about her “ordinary” ancestors and their lives, times and challenges…you might even say she’d be distressed to find she had famous or royal relatives.
 Her main blog is Family History Across the Seas.
 It covers her family research interests as well as more general family history topics, and her interest in migration and offline research.

-As a child, Fran was fascinated about her ancestors so talked to relatives about them.
+As a child, Fran was fascinated by her ancestors so talked to relatives about them.
 This knowledge of numerous maiden names, places and migration paths gave her a great start when she finally began researching her family history more earnestly, about 12 years ago.

 She has commenced the Family History diploma at the University of Tasmania and attended many conferences as a crash course way to learn family history techniques over a few days, at a time.
 Fran believes it is important to continually learn and also to share what you have learnt.